k8s-1/age-encryption/README.md

 # Age Encryption Convenience Scripts

-Scripts are self-explanatory, found in the root dir.
+Scripts are found in the root dir.

 ```
 .